rgvxlens/Braswell-EDGAR-Linux-Fixes/README.md

 3. Reboot and you should be able to see the boot menu/options now.

-P.s. if you're able to see the EFI shell, the following command might also work (haven't tested):
+P.S. if you're able to see the EFI shell, the following command might also work (haven't tested):
 ```bash
 setvar BootOrder =
 ```